-Cacao Vs. Cocoa: What Is Cocoa?
+Cacao vs Cocoa: What Is Cocoa?

 Just like cacao, "cocoa" is the fruit and seeds of Theobroma cacao, a tropical plant native to South America.
-However, "cocoa" is the French and English word for the plant, a mangled interpretation of the Spanish word "cacao."
+However, "cocoa" is the English word for the plant, a mangled interpretation of the Spanish word "cacao."
 "Cocoa" entered the languages when the plant itself did, also via the Spanish Empire.

-But for the most part, in those first few hundred years only the hardier varietal known as forastero, most common in South America, successfully made it across oceans to Africa and Asia, where French, British, and Dutch colonies were established.
+Eventually cacao made it to Africa, Asia, and the South Pacific, where French, Spanish, British, and Dutch colonies were established.
 Since they were raising a varietal that was naturally a bit more flat and strong in flavor (not to mention more bitter), their inclination was not towards drinking.

 Europeans' motivations for consuming cocoa in both liquid and solid forms were very similar to those of the Spanish, but for a host of reasons, the situation surrounding cocoa slowly changed.
 In the 1800's, an Englishman named Joseph Fry created the first chocolate bar.

-The rest of this cocoa cake is ground into cocoa powder for making chocolate drinks.
-Later, this powder was also added to other desserts as a prized flavoring.
+The rest of this cocoa cake is mostly made up of cocoa solids, which are ground into cocoa powder for making chocolate drinks.
+Later in history, this powder was also added to other desserts as a prized flavoring.

 Cocoa slowly shifted from the English word for a fruit grown in the Spanish colonies to an ingredient used to flavor treats.

 Because of these differing consumption patterns and cultivation choices of the European powers, the connotations of the words "cocoa" and "cacao" have themselves changed.
 When you think of cacao you likely think of the fruit and the cacao nib.

-What Makes Cacao and Cocoa Different?
+What Makes Cacao and Cocoa Different (Usage)?

 Anyone who tells you that "cocoa" often contains sugar or hydrogenated oils is very ill-informed.
 It's like saying that peanuts contains salt and sugar just because some peanut butter does.
 Just as not all products labelled "cacao" should be prized, not should all those labelled "cocoa" be rebuked.

 It's even in the name of that sweet, warm beverage you slurp on cold winter nights, and on the ingredients list of every brownie recipe.
 But hot cocoa and cocoa powder are not the only products we consume made from Theobroma cacao; they're just some of the most common.